Guide to natural food supplements

 Supplementation, when your diet does not provide the necessary nutrients

 While the consumption of food supplements has exploded in France in recent years, their very definition seems difficult to understand.
 Composed of vitamins, minerals or plant extracts, these health-related products are governed in Europe by regulations that specify their characteristics and control their distribution.
 Supplementation is an excellent way to fight against nutrient deficiencies due to modern lifestyles and a diet that is constantly becoming poorer.
-However, it is important to understand that these products are active substances which, if they are effective when used in the right conditions, can be dangerous if their origin is doubtful or if they are badly used.
+However, it is important to understand that these products are active substances which, if they are effective when used in good conditions, can be dangerous if their origin is doubtful or if they are badly used.

 What are food supplements really?
 The European regulatory framework.